johanbyren/poker-tournament-app/README.md

 - [ ] Transfer the values from Setting page to Tournament page.

+# Poker Tournament App

+This application allows users to set up and manage a poker tournament.
+Users can configure:

+* Number of players
+* Buy-in amount
+* Starting chip stack
+* Chip denominations and colors
+* Blind structure

+The app automatically calculates the prize pool distribution based on the number of players and buy-in.
+It also provides a visual representation of the chip values and blind levels.
+Once the tournament is started, the app could be extended to track player stacks, blinds, and tournament progress.
+(Note: Tournament tracking is not yet implemented)

 ## 🐞 Kända Buggar
 1. **Page crash if you add more then 50 players**
    - **Desription:** Something wrong with the code when adding more then 50 players on SettingsPage.